Eocene–Oligocene extinction event: Solar activity

-Imprints of sunspot cycles from the Bohai Bay Basin (BBB) show no evidence that any significant change in solar activity occurred across the EOT.
+Imprints of sunspot cycles from the Bohai Bay Basin show no evidence that any significant change in solar activity occurred across the EOT.

 Extinction patterns

 Terrestrial biota

-In central North America, reptiles, amphibians, and gastropods underwent drastic faunal turnover likely spurred on by a precipitous drop in mean annual temperature (MAT) over approximately 400,000 years.
-Multituberculates went extinct.
-Malagasy lemurs experienced a significant extinction during the EOT.
+In central North America, reptiles, amphibians, and gastropods underwent drastic faunal turnover likely spurred on by a precipitous drop in mean annual temperature over around 400,000 years.
+Multituberculates went extinct because of the decline of boreal forests of dawn redwoods and Chinese swamp cypress, and possibly competition from songbirds, and paromomyids.
+Lemurs experienced a significant extinction during the EOT.
+In Afro-Arabia, anthropoids and hystricognaths saw a notable decline in diversity, Afro-Arabian hyaenodonts also saw a notable drop in diversity.
 There is also evidence of regional extinctions and turnover of the Australian biota, especially in eastern Australia.

-On the other hand, South American mammals appear not to have been strongly influenced by the EOT; the faunal turnovers observed on the continent appear to have been longer and more drawn out, related to longer term changes such as the gradual cooling over the latter half of the Eocene, the gradual uplift of the Andes, and the spread of grassland ecosystems.
+On the other hand, South American mammals appear not to have been strongly influenced by the EOT.
+The faunal turnovers observed on the continent appear to have been longer and more drawn out, related to longer term changes such as the gradual cooling over the latter half of the Eocene, the gradual uplift of the Andes, and the spread of grassland ecosystems.
 Likewise, East Asian faunal turnovers did occur, but they appear to have been asynchronous and not directly related to the global climatic changes of the EOT.